dagster-io/dagster/docs/docs-beta/docs/guides/quality-testing/asset-checks.md

 ## Defining asset checks using a factory pattern

 Defining multiple checks can also be done using a factory pattern.
-The example below defines the same two asset checks as in the previous example, but this time using a factory pattern and the `@asset_check` decorator.
+The example below defines the same two asset checks as in the previous example, but this time using a factory pattern and the `@multi_asset_check` decorator.

 <CodeExample filePath="guides/data-assets/quality-testing/asset-checks/asset-checks-factory.py" language="python" title="Defining asset checks using a factory pattern" />